PratikDeoghare/easyheap/README.md

 # Easyheaps

 Easyheaps asks you to provide only the comparison function for the items you want to put in the heap.
-It exposes only Push and Pop.
+It exposes only Push, Pop and Len.
 This is sufficient for everyday coding. `container/heap` packge allows you to do much more so you can switch to that if needed.